cortexlabs/cortex/docs/deployments/python.md

 ## Pre-installed packages

-The following packages have been pre-installed and can be used in your implementations:
+The following Python packages have been pre-installed and can be used in your implementations:

 ```text
 boto3==1.10.45